tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 Installation and Start-up
 -------------------------

-* It is suggested to use newest version of Blender, `download Blender here <https://www.blender.org/download/>`_.
+* It is suggested to use newest LTS version of Blender, `download Blender here <https://www.blender.org/download/>`_.
 * Add-on code is available at https://github.com/tkeskita/snappyhexmesh_gui --> Code --> Download zip.